-Another stop is at the nearby Central State Museum of the Republic of Kazakhstan which houses an large collection of art and cultural artifacts.
-When first established in 1931, it had been located in the Cathedral.
-The odd mix or artifacts are interesting.
+Another stop is at the nearby Central State Museum of the Republic of Kazakhstan which houses a large collection of art and cultural artifacts.
+When first established in 1931, it was located in the Cathedral.
+The odd mix of artifacts is interesting.
 Exhibits include more than just Kazakhstan historical and archaeological items but also artifacts from Russia, Western Europe and Asia.
-We were treated to entering the tightly secured gold room.
-Once inside, the doors are locked and it is similar to touring a large bank vault displaying the historic gold treasures of jewelry.
+We were allowed to enter the tightly secured gold room.
+Once inside, the doors are locked and it is similar to touring a large bank vault displaying historic gold treasures of jewelry.
 One person says okay for photos, then the next says no, sometimes in the same room.
-The vagaries of Kazakh decision making on display.
+The vagaries of Kazakh decision making is on display.

 The Medeu Cable Car climbs up to nearby Shymbulak Ski Resort, a part of the Zaiilisky Alatau mountain range and Ile-Alatau National Park.
 At about 5000’ one can enjoy the ice fields and ice skating in winter, the panoramic view of the Medeu Valley and cafes year around.
 It would be a great place from which to hike and enjoy the plethora of wild flowers and nature.
 It is here, in cool fresh air, that we have a fine lunch and very smoggy views over Almaty.
-The snow capped mountains tower another 10,000 feet above us.
+Snow-capped mountains tower another 10,000 feet above.

 Some of our afternoon retraces yesterday’s steps.
 Toured the Zhenkov Cathedral and learned more details about this fascinating building and its history and art.
-The park and memorials were pointed out as we walk to the Museum of Musical Instruments.
-On display is an amazing collection of musical wind, percussion and stringed instruments.
+The park and memorials were pointed out as we walked to the Museum of Musical Instruments.
+On display is a collection of musical wind, percussion and stringed instruments.
 The building itself is a beautiful wood frame structure erected in 1908, simultaneously with the Cathedral.
 Originally it was used by the military for state receptions.